The Karate Kid was a sensation when it was released in the summer on 1984 and proceeded to captivate movie audiences of all ages.

 Karate kid is well directed and acted by all the cast and the story has all kinds of appeal, Karate Kid is not just one of the best films of the 1980s it is one of the best films of all time.
 The sequels pale in comparison as the could never recapture the magic of the original as did the inferior remake starring Jaden Martin in the title role.

-The Karate Kid has left a mark on so many kids who grew up in the 80s and sparked the opening of many karate schools and kids who flocked to learn the martial art.
+The Karate Kid has left a mark on so many kids who grew up in the 80s and sparked the opening of many karate schools and kids who flocked to karate schools.